How to Read a Canadian Cheque

 6. Assuring Cheque Security

-The MICR line at the bottom of the check is also meant to enhance your cheques’ security.
+The MICR line at the bottom of the cheque is also meant to enhance your cheque’s security.
 Although it is for the cheque scanners to read, the line is also clearly visible to the human eye.
 By cross-checking all the details according to the Canadian cheque format, you can avoid cheque frauds like forfeiting.

 7. Printing Your Own Cheques

 As discussed earlier, printing your own cheques is very convenient, cost-effective, and quick.
 You are in control of your own cheque printing process, can add some customizations, and never run out of cheques.
 By knowing how to read cheque numbers in Canada, you can design your cheques accurately and correctly.
-You will be able to place the right details in the right places and draft your cheques according to your bank’s standards – that reflects validity and professionalism both.
-PostGrid‘s print and mail automation platform allows you to draft your cheques according to the bank’s guidelines along with print and mail fulfillment.
+You will be able to place the right details in the right places and draft your cheques according to your bank’s standards – which reflects validity and professionalism.

 8. For Owning a Chequing Account